Should I overpay my mortgage?

 (Image credit: Getty images)

-First, compare your mortgage rate with your savings rate
+Compare your mortgage to your savings rate

 This is a simple way to work out whether overpaying your mortgage or stashing it in a savings account or cash ISA is the best option.